 Modern edge network devices can protect and enhance hosted applications with applications layer scanning and/or reverse proxy services.
 The Azure Marketplace allows you to deploy these kinds of devices from multiple vendors into your Azure virtual networks.

-The following design below uses a virtual network appliance to protect an application from threats; this offers more than just simple protocol filtering because the appliance understands the allowed traffic and can identify encapsulated risks.
+The following design below uses a virtual network appliance to protect an application from threats; this offers more than just simple protocol filtering because the appliance understands the allowed traffic and can identify encapsulated risks within an Azure DMZ.

 We can override the default routes of a virtual network using user-defined routes (UDRs).
 The following design uses one subnet in a single virtual network for each layer of the n-tier application.
 An additional subnet is created just for the virtual firewall appliance, which will secure the application.